sendanor/nor-stack/README.md

 back to the browser.

 Each step can register code to be executed in a future step (including in the browser!).
-If there is no code to be executed, the shortern route will be used -- which means deeper layers can be skipped and the latency of the request will be significantly reduced.
+If there is no code to be executed, the shortest route will be used -- which means deeper layers can be skipped and the latency of the request will be significantly reduced.